 Well, if you're an inveterate BOB viewer, you already know the answer--that would mean the possibility of the model getting chummy with Bob's sister--and subsequently becoming privy to his dating habits on other nights!
 Man, staying foot loose and fancy free is so much work....

 There was always a subtext of marital infidelity to LOVE THAT BOB: circumstances constantly forced Collins to hide his romantic escapades from Margaret, with the bachelor rarely able to take his dates to the home he shared with his sister and nephew.
-Reinforcing this feeling, Bob often had to literally sneak out the back door (in the kitchen) to avoid "getting caught" by Margaret, who usually acted more like a wife than an older sister.
+Reinforcing this feeling, Bob often had to literally sneak out the back door to avoid "getting caught" by Margaret, who usually acted more like a wife than an older sister.
 During prime time in the Eisenhower Era, this setup was as close as Henning and Cummings could get to a "philandering manual".
 Still, it was fascinating--sometimes amazing--to see just how far they could go within the boundaries of the era and medium.

 In Bob Traps a Wolf, however, this subtext creeps closer to being text than ever before.
 Margaret all but masquerades as Bob's wife to Cynthia in person, and more blatantly does so over the phone.
 As a result, she has Bob's latest target resisting his charms: Cynthia doesn't want to be a home wrecker.
 With her trio of supporting players, Ms. MacDonald's act is very convincing--enough so that Bob's romantic intentions are (off-screen) violently foiled.
 We only see the aftermath: